victorpengmx/tp/docs/UserGuide.md

 A: In Connectify, companies and people are considered duplicates if they share the same name as an existing company or person.
 Note that this condition holds for names that are the same but which have the same case.

-**Q: Why are my names being cut off in the UI?**
+**Q: Why are my fields being cut off in the UI?**

-A: Do note that Connectify's UI does not fully support long names and will cut off names that are too long.
-However, the supported length is likely sufficient for most names.
+A: Do note that Connectify's UI does not fully support long fields and will cut off fields that are too long.
+However, the supported length is likely sufficient for most fields.

 **Q: What sort of inputs are not allowed in Connectify?**

 A: Connectify does not impose strict input validation on the fields of companies and people, other than basic ones such as Names needing to be alphanumeric, not blank, and case-sensitive unique, while phone numbers must be numeric.
 Stricter input validation will be implemented in future versions of Connectify.

+**Q: What if one of my contacts belongs to multiple companies?**

+A: Connectify does not support the same person being associated with multiple companies at our current version.
+This is to avoid confusion when sharing contacts with others.
+However, we are looking to implement this feature in future versions of Connectify.